celestiaorg/devops-test/devnet/README.md

 ## Kubernetes (K8s)

+### Requirements
+ 1. It is recommended to run this on a VM with at least 2 CPUs and 4GB of Ram
+ 2. Your K8s cluster must use [Calico's CNI plugin](https://github.com/projectcalico/calico)

+> GKE, EKS, AKS, and Minikube all come with built in support for Calico.
+Check the instructions for enabling it [here](https://projectcalico.docs.tigera.io/getting-started/kubernetes).

 The Kubernetes config files will standup a cluster that looks like the below picture

 ![](mvc-k8s-no-labels.png "K8s MVC")